Look up: Strawberry super moon arrives Monday and Tuesday night

 The next big event in the night sky will be visible to everyone, weather permitting.
-The “strawberry super moon” will be visible overnight Monday, June 13, and Tuesday, June 14, appearing up to 14-percent bigger, and 30-percent brighter than a full moon at the apogee of its orbit, or when the moon is furthest from the earth.
+The “strawberry super moon” will be visible overnight Monday, June 13, and Tuesday, June 14, appearing up to 14% bigger, and 30% brighter than a full moon at the apogee of its orbit, or when the moon is furthest from the earth.

 Due to the timing of the perigee, the closest pass of the moon to the earth in its orbit, on Tuesday morning there are two opportunities to catch the super moon near full strength.